India's Biometric ID System Has Led To Starvation For Some Poor, Advocates Say

 She believes hunger killed her uncle, and she wants to avoid a similar fate.

 Devi hasn't yet been able to collect any food rations.
-She's still mired in bureaucracy.
+She is still mired in bureaucracy.

 But she hopes that Aadhaar — perhaps the world's most sophisticated biometric system — might one day help her.